jlliu/dark_site/README.md

 iv.
 Create the `tor` folder inside `C:\Users\YOUR_USERNAME\Documents`, and the `hidden_service` folder inside `C:\Users\YOUR_USERNAME\Documents\tor`, if they don't already exist.

 __c.
-Re-open the Tor browser in order for changes to take effect! __
+Re-open the Tor browser in order for changes to take effect!__

+Every time you open the Tor browser, the Tor software starts running, and will make any changes in your configuration file take effect.

 ### 4. View your dark web site!
 __a.
 To get the .onion address of your site, open the file located at `C:\Users\YOUR_USERNAME\Documents\tor\hidden_service\hostname`.__